rajatguptakgp/practical_machine_learning/README.md

 The following algorithms/use-cases are implemented to date:
 1. Gaussian Mixture Models
-2. Density-based spatial clustering of applications with noise (DBSCAN)
+2. Who should host the party? - Geometric Median + Law of Large Numbers (LLN)
 3. K-Means Clustering
 4. Multi-Layer Perceptron (MLP) in Keras
 5. Multi-Layer Perceptron (MLP) in PyTorch